Woman Obsessed

-Woman Obsessed is a 1959 romantic drama film directed by Henry Hathaway and starring Susan Hayward, Stephen Boyd, Barbara Nichols, Dennis Holmes, Theodore Bikel, Ken Scott, James Philbrook, and Florence MacMichael.
+Woman Obsessed is a 1959 American romantic drama film directed by Henry Hathaway and starring Susan Hayward, Stephen Boyd, Barbara Nichols, Dennis Holmes, Theodore Bikel, Ken Scott, James Philbrook, and Florence MacMichael.
 The screenplay concerns the hardships faced by a widow and her eight-year-old son on a rugged Canadian ranch.

 Plot

 Mary Sharron (Susan Hayward) has lost her husband to a forest fire.
 To help her run the ranch, she hires handyman Fred Carter (Stephen Boyd).
 A handsome, but taciturn man who has known much tragedy, Fred works hard for her.
 Robbie Sharron (Dennis Holmes), the woman's son, resents Fred, and when he learns that his mother is planning to marry him to quell ugly rumors in town, the youth is unhappy.
 After the wedding, the stepfather treats the boy harshly, not out of cruelty, but because he wants to prepare the boy to survive the tough life ahead.
 This creates friction and frustration.
 Sometimes Fred beats both Mary and Robbie.
 On the day that Mary learns she is pregnant, Robbie and Fred get into a violent fight.

 Fred goes to the local saloon and ends up jailed for brawling.
 A month later he is released.
 When he gets home, he finds Mary has moved his things to the barn.
 A natural disaster changes the family's lives and relationships, and after much turmoil, honesty and pain gives them a chance to heal and start anew.